ismrm-iberian/ismrm-iberian.github.io/iberianismrmworkshop2023.md

    - Hands-on: calculating the measures from a multiple-shell acquisition.<br>
    - Hands-on: calculating the free-water volume fraction<br>
    - Hands-on: correcting the Diffusion Tensor Imaging measures for the free-water (advanced topic)<br>
-   - Hands-on: calculating the measures from a non-uniformly sampled q-space<br>
+   - Hands-on: calculating the measures from a non-uniformly sampled q-space (advanced topic)<br>